yogesh-studypad/cocos-docs/manual/framework/cocos2d-js/4-essential-conceptions/4-6-director-of-game/en.md

 - **Running the main loop**

     The basic theory of a video game is pretty much like the old school animations.
-The artists draw page by page which will then be shown one after another during a very short period, e.g. 1/24 second, each page is called a frame.
+For making an animation, the artists draw static images page by page which will then be shown one after another during a very short period, e.g. 1/24 second, each page is called a frame.

     The video game is rendered in the same way, every 1/60 second, the program will draw an image(frame) to be displayed on the screen, this makes 60 frames per second.
 The render process of each frame calculates the correct transformation and other informations of all the graphic elements in the running scene, then they will be rendered one by one to the screen.
 As the game progresses, each frame changes a little, at last, you will see a beautiful video game in front of your eyes.